IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Application-Architecture--Implementation-View.md

 | :white_check_mark: RUNNING |
 | -------------------------- |

-The API Gateway is the single entry point into the system.
-It unites all API routes the individual microservices offers and exposes them externally to the client layer.
-The implementation is highly influenced by the choice of using JHipster, see:
+The Gateway is the single entry point into the system and acts as an API Gateway: It unites all API routes the individual microservices offers and exposes them externally to the client layer.
+The implementation is highly influenced by the choice of using JHipster.

 Its core features are:
 * Identification of available services using the JHipster registry